In Texas, multiple transportation agencies are authorized to operate toll roads and do their own billing.

 Yes, however, please be advised that partial payments will be applied to the oldest outstanding toll linked to your license plate.
 Failure to pay any remaining balances for toll bills in your name will result in additional fines and late fees.

 You have been issued a Notice of Non-Payment, because Texas Motor Vehicle records indicate a vehicle you own has used a Central Texas Regional Mobility Authority facility and you have not paid a toll bill that was previously sent to you by the stated due date.

-Southwest Credit Systems (SWC) is a collection agency for the Mobility Authority for transactions that took place on or before 11/17/2018.
+Southwest Credit Systems (SWC) is a collection agency for the Mobility Authority.
 SWC can assist you with questions related to your toll bill or Notice of Toll Violation and can process your payment.
 Contact SWC at 877-936-5684 or visit their website at: www.swcpayonline.com.

-Penn Credit is a collection agency for the Mobility Authority for transactions that took place on or after 11/18/2018.
+Penn Credit is a collection agency for the Mobility Authority.
 Penn Credit can assist you with questions related to your toll bill or Notice of Toll Violation and can process your payment.
 Contact Penn Credit at 800-900-1361 or visit their website at: http://account.penncredit.com.

 Customers needing to resolve a court summons should contact the courthouse listed on the summons.